gshanemiller/reinvent/doc/kv_rpc_design.md

 # Status
-This document is currently under heavy, daily revision
+This document is currently under heavy, daily revision.
+The tail end of the hold abandoned or in-progress sections

 # Key Value RPCs
 Evolving from [a trivial DPDK UDP example](https://github.com/gshanemiller/reinvent/blob/main/doc/equinix_mellanox_setup.md) to practical RPC (Remote Procedure Call) for scalable KV (Key Value) processing is difficult.
 Real world RPC under DPDK must meet and exceed all the excellent features of [eRPC](https://www.usenix.org/system/files/nsdi19-kalia.pdf) adding:

 * linearizability
+* exactly-once message processing

+Then add what RAMCloud does:

+* KV data structure
+* crash recovery
 * durable writes
-* exactly-once message processing
+* add/remove nodes at will

 Composing each feature into a well engineered whole is hard.
 This document describes each technical challenge with periodic pauses to summarize and integrate.
 In the second half of the document, a practical design is given.